Jaiharishan/Space_Shooter/README.md

    Normal Mode:

       -> In normal mode only on kind of enemy is there and player can kill it in one shot.
+      -> A level increases For every 25s.
       -> Enemies come sooner and move faster as time proceeds.
       -> For each levelUp bonus score will be given to the player.
       -> On hitting enemy game gets over.

    HackerMode: